ORESoftware/r2g.example/assets/README.md

-### Assets are files that get included in both git and npm
+### Assets are files that get included/tracked in both git and npm